naaa760/naaa760/README.md

 *  I’m constantly learning about **AI/ML**, **Cloud Infrastructure**, and **CI/CD** best practices.
 *  Ask me about **React**, **Next.js**, **TypeScript**, **Node.js**, **LLM** or **Docker**.
-*  Fun fact: I love first thing sleep and to play badminton and swimming and always have one curled up next to my laptop! ❄️
+*  Fun fact: first thing I love aleeping and then to play badminton and swimming and always have one curled up next to my laptop! ❄️

 ---